bellkjtt/Project_AI_Assistant_WEB/README.md

 python manage.py runserver

-The python version in this project is 3.12
+The python version in this project is 3.9
+AND used anaconda env

 Thank you.